kantonio88/berlin-transport-analysis/README.md

 │   └── Berlin_Transport_Data.csv    # Simulated dataset
 └── README.md                        # Project documentation
 ```
+## Sample Visualization
+Example visualization: Passenger volumes by hour of the day, showing clear peaks during rush hours.

 ## Future Work
-- **Incorporate real-world data**: Replace simulated data with public Berlin transport datasets.
+- **Incorporate real-world data**: Replace the simulated dataset with public transport data from Berlin.
-- **Expand analysis**: Include weather effects or ticketing data for richer insights.
+- **Expand analysis**: Include additional factors like weather or ticketing data to uncover richer insights.
-- **Interactive dashboard**: Use tools like Tableau or Power BI for interactive visualizations.
+- **Interactive dashboard**: Use tools like Tableau or Power BI for dynamic and interactive visualizations.

 ## How to Use
 1. Clone the repository: